noire-chan/MCsniperPY/README.md

 | custom_announce | token    | Your token for the Discord server's custom announcer |
 | wh | webhook | Discord Webhook URL  |

-To get a custom_announce token, join the Discord server and type `>generate` in the `#bot-commands` channel and follow the instructions that the bot DM's you.
-Make sure your DM's are open.
+To get a custom_announce token, join the Discord server and type `>generate` in the `#bot-commands` channel.
+Copy the code that you receive from the bot, then paste it into the `config.txt` file.
+Make sure to include the `custom_announce:` at the beginning of the code.

 ## Delays

-A delay is the time in milliseconds that the sniper starts to send requests before the name drop time.
+A delay is the time in milliseconds at which the sniper starts to send requests before the name drop time.
 If a name drops at `10:00:59` and you tell the sniper to use a delay of `1000`, the sniper will start sending the requests at `10:00:58` because 1000 milliseconds = 1 second.

 Delays are useful for 2 reasons — ping and server lag.

-If you have high ping to Mojang's APIs (api.minecraftservices.com, not api.mojang.com - they're seperate servers) then using a higher ping is recommended, vice versa goes for lower pings.
+If you have high ping (response time) to Mojang's APIs (api.minecraftservices.com, not api.mojang.com - they're seperate servers) then using a higher ping is recommended, vice versa goes for lower pings.
 Note that MinecraftServices is hosted in Ashburn, Virginia.
+You can check your ping by opening a command prompt (it does not have to be located in the MCsniperPY folder path), then typing `ping api.minecraftservices.com` and pressing Enter.
+The resulting number that the computer gives you should be added to your custom delay to ensure that your ping doesn't impede the sniping process.

-If a lot of people are going for a username (you can usually determine this by the amount of views it has on NameMC) then Mojang's servers can lag.
+If a lot of people are going for a username (you can usually determine this by the number of views it has on NameMC), then Mojang's servers can lag.
 It's generally advised to use a higher delay when going for a name with high views.

-Other people's delays in most cases won't work on your machine.
-Delays can depend on many things, including ping, network routes and even CPU speed.
+In most cases, other people's delays won't work on your machine.
+Delays can depend on many things, including ping, network routes and even CPU speed, so your delay is generally unique to your particular situation.

-A good way to find a delay that works for you is to attempt to snipe usernames with a delay of `400`, then adjusting the delay based off of the timestamp you receieve.
+A good way to find a delay that works for you is to attempt to snipe usernames with a delay of `400`, then adjusting the delay based on the timestamp you receieve.
 If the snipe is early, your delay is too high.

-If you need help with your delays, and have followed the suggested method above then you can ask for help in the `#support` channel in McSniperPY's Discord server.
+If you need help with your delays, and have followed the suggested method above, then you can ask for help in the `#support` channel in McSniperPY's Discord server.

 ## Running the sniper

-To run the sniper you want to open a command prompt window where McSniperPY is located.
+To run the sniper, open a command prompt window where McSniperPY is located.

 You can do that like so:

 <img src="https://i.imgur.com/qWfwXIL.png">

-Once the window is open, you want to type the following command:
+Once the window is open, type the following command:

 `py snipe.py`